ramner98/linux-booster/README.md

 Its purpose is to optimize the system and make it
 Work much faster while maintaining stability.

-The concept focuses on optimizing CPU usage, dynamic-virtual-hard memories,responsiveness,power consumption,Improving Internet usage and speed,system security and in fact the entire operating system. all comes along with the option to install The excellent kernel liquorix that can upgrade you to a different label of performance or instead you can stay with Ubuntu default kernel and still enjoy great performance.
+The concept focuses on optimizing CPU usage, dynamic-virtual-hard memories,responsiveness,power consumption,improving internet usage and speed,system security and in fact the entire operating system.
+All comes along with the option to install The excellent kernel liquorix that can upgrade you to a different label of performance or instead you can stay with ubuntu default kernel and still enjoy great performance.
 The installer also adds the grub-customizer so you can switch between the kernels whenever you want or if necessary.

-It is important to clarify the installation is only for ubuntu-based distributions (this includes Mint and similar distro) and only for new and clean systems!
+It is important to clarify the installation is only for ubuntu-based distributions (this includes mint and similar distro) and only for new and clean systems!
 This is because the installation overwrites files and settings on the system.If you still want to install On an existing distribution you will need to perform a full backup of the entire system before that!

-I have been using the concept for a year and to this day I have not had any problems but it is worth noting that using an advanced kernels like liquorix can sometimes have an effect on drivers so you have the option to perform the installation without it or replace it using grub-customizer even after installation.
+I have been using the concept for two years and to this day I have not had any problems but it is worth noting that using an advanced kernels like liquorix can sometimes have an effect on drivers
+So you have the option to perform the installation without it or replace it using grub-customizer even after installation.

 The tool has been tested on lts distributions 20.04 / 18.04 but should work on any ubuntu based distribution from version 18.04 LTS when the recommendation is to always use LTS versions.